 Step 6: Test, refine, and prepare for launch

-Thorough testing before launch prevents the bugs and UX issues that drive users away on day one.
-The goal is to find and fix problems before your users do.
+Thorough testing before launch minimizes the bugs and UX issues that drive users away on day one.

 Step 7: Launch and drive user adoption